Method summary analysis

 Understanding method summaries

 A method summary captures the essential behavior of a method relevant to your analysis.
-For taint analysis, this might include.
+For taint analysis, this might look like:

 // Original method